 Before you read on, please note that some of the activities take over a day, so do plan your trip wisely.
 I’ve also put in the time recommendation for each activity.

 10Visit the Sarawak Cultural Village

-The award winning Sarawak Cultural Village is a must go for anyone coming to Kuching.
+The award winning Sarawak Cultural Village is a must go for anyone coming to Kuching and comes as first in things to do in Kuching.
 The village is dubbed as ‘the live museum’ as it showcases the different ethnics in Sarawak in their traditional day to day life and costumes.
 Once here, be sure to stay for one of their daily shows as it is very captivating and interactive.
 There is an entry fee charged, and you are advised to spend half a day here. / Photo shows the SCV during the annual Rainforest World Music Festival.

 Street food in Kuching is one of the best in the world, and even popular chef Anthony Bourdain agreed to this when he called the ever popular Sarawak Laksa, the ‘breakfast of the Gods’.
 If you are looking for dishes to try, it is highly recommended to try out local favourites like Sarawak Laksa, Kolok Mee, Kampua Mee, Bihun Belacan, Kueh Chap and local made drink Teh C Peng Special.
 For a list of popular Sarawak Laksa places, check our local laksa favourite spots. / Photo shows Sarawak Laksa